anthonyborriello/acars-pi-dashboard/README.md

 **Viewing old data:**
 Use the day dropdown in the top-left of the dashboard to browse historical databases.
 The UI is read-only for past days — live polling only activates for today's date.

+**Multiple instances:**
+Only one instance of `acars_logger.py` can run at a time — acarsdec will fail to open the dongle if another instance is already using it.
+If the logger exits immediately, check for stale processes with `ps aux | grep acarsdec`.

 ---

 ## Contributing